Map & Trail Notes

 Galaykhudat – Khinalig (Qalaxudat – Xınalıq) 8km, +359m/-429m

-This is an easy, straightforward hike that follows along a car road.
+This is an easy, straightforward hike that follows along an old car road.
 It has been marked by the Azerbaijan Tourism Board.

 Water: There are no springs directly on the trail in Galakhudat village, but you can ask locals for water.
 During the walk, you will cross a small river which can serve as a water source.

 Food and Lodging in Khinalig: There is a market in the village, that can serve tea and limited food options.
+Another market sells shoes and boots which may be suitable for local conditions (not hiking).
 There are various guesthouse options.

 - Lalayev Zaur: 0518309720